jobytchacko/spring-cloud/README.md

 - So, the ribbon will distribute the calls to the multiple instances.

 ### Eurekan Naming Server
-- As you have see earlier, the calls are mode using http request only you have to specify the URL in the application or service to make another call.
+- As you have seen earlier, the calls are made using http request only. you have to specify the URL in the application or service to make another call.
 This will not help if you want to add multiple instances once application is deployed.
 Here, you need to add the URI each time you deploy anther instance of the microservice
 - We user Eureka Naming Server.
 This will register all the instances when it is deployed if EurekaDiscovery is enabled in the microservices
 - Configuration for Naming Server
 - Dependencies - Eureka Server